 Improve reading comprehension with this free Ruby Bridges worksheet pack!

-This is the first in a series of reading comprehension passages designed for children in grades 2-4.
+This is a reading passage designed for children in grades 2-4.
 The content will also be appropriate for older, struggling learners.

 Before my Nine (a new fourth grader) read the passage, I asked what she knew about Ruby Bridges.
 She shared a short sentence about what she’d read in a library book, but she knew very little.

 I didn’t attempt to build her background knowledge because I knew she’d get the information she needed in the reading passage.